-DC Water's Green Bond and Annual Reporting Commitments
+Original LTCP DC Water's Green Bond and Annual Reporting Commitments In July 2014, DC Water issued its inaugural green bond (Public Utility Senior Lien Revenue)

-In July 2014, DC Water issued its inaugural green bond (Public Utility Senior Lien Revenue Bonds, Series 2014A, Offering Memorandum dated July 10, 2014 or the "Series 2014A Bond") to finance a portion of the DC Clean Rivers Project.
-This historic \$350 million issuance marked the first green bond issued in the United States to be supported by an independent "Second Potomac River Rock Creek and Piney Branch Stream Party Opinion" and the first 100-year "Century" bond issued by a municipal water utility.
+July 2014, DC Water issued its inaugural green bond (Public Utility Senior Lien Revenue Bonds, Series 2014A, Offering Memorandum dated July 10, 2014 or the "Series 2014A Bond") to finance a portion of the DC Clean Rivers Project.
+This historic \$350 million issuance marked the first green bond issued in the United States to be supported by an independent "Second Party Opinion On the Sustainability of DC Water's Green Bond (Second Party Opinion)" and the first 100-year "Century" bond issued by a municipal water utility.

 During fiscal year 2016, DC Water issued \$100 million of Series 2015A, a subordinate lien revenue bond (Series 2015A Bond).
 During fiscal year 2017, DC Water issued \$100 million of Series 2017A, a senior lien revenue bond (Series 2017A Bond).
 During fiscal year 2018, DC Water issued \$100 million of Series 2018A, a senior lien revenue bond (Series 2018A).
-During fiscal year 2020, DC Water issued \$104 million (par value) 2019A, subordinate lien revenue bond (2019A) at an original issue premium of \$21.7 million, which brings the total green bond issuances to \$754 million as of September 30, 2021.
+During fiscal year 2020, DC Water issued \$104 million (par value) 2019A, subordinate lien revenue bond (2019A) at an original issue premium of \$21.7 million.
+During fiscal year 2022, DC Water issued \$79.6 million (par value) 2022B subordinate lien revenue bond (Series 2022B) at an original issue premium of \$20.9 million, which brings the total green bond issuances to \$833.6 million as of September 30, 2024.

 DC Water retained Vigeo to provide the Second Party Opinion on its green bonds in accordance with Vigeo's environmental, social and governance (ESG) assessment methodology, which is based upon criteria aligned with public international standards in compliance with the International Organization for Standardization (ISO) 26000 guidelines.

 The Second Party Opinion included the identification of certain ESG performance indicators and DC Water's commitment to undertake annual reporting on those indicators.
-This Green Bond Report for the fiscal year ended September 30, 2021, was prepared to satisfy reporting commitments outlined in Vigeo's Second Party Opinion, which is included within the offering memoranda of the Series 2014A and Series 2015A Bonds.
+This Green Bond Report for the fiscal year ended September 30, 2024, was prepared to satisfy reporting commitments outlined in Vigeo's Second Party Opinion, which is included within the offering memoranda of the Series 2014A and Series 2015A Bonds.
 The offering memoranda of the Series 2017A, 2018A, and 2019A Bonds reference Vigeo's prior Second Party Opinion.
+The offering memoranda of the Series 2022B Bonds reference Vigeo's 2022 Second Party Opinion.
+DC

-DC Water's green bond reporting commitments for the fiscal year ended September 30, 2021, include the following:
+Water's green bond reporting commitments as of and for the fiscal year ended September 30, 2024, include the following: